Leda and the Swan: In modern media

 Leda column of Las Incantadas, Louvre.

 A version of the Leda and the Swan story is the foundation myth in the Canadian futuristic thriller television series Orphan Black which aired over 5 seasons from 2013 to 2017.
 A corporation uses genetic engineering to create a series of female clones (Leda) and a series of male clones (Castor) who are also brothers and sisters clones as they derive from one mother who is a chimera with male and female genomes.

-Musical artist Hozier released the single Swan Upon Leda in 2022, referencing the myth as a tool to advocate for reproductive rights.
+Musical artist Hozier released the single "Swan Upon Leda" in 2022, referencing the myth as a tool to advocate for reproductive rights.

-The 2021 wordless, 3D feature film Leda transports the myth to dark forests and deep lakes that surround a mid-19th-century mansion.
-Directed by Samuel Tressler IV and starring Adeline Thery, the story focuses on a pregnant Leda, nightmarishly haunted by the image of a swan and lost between dream and reality in a state of trauma.
+The 2021 wordless, 3D feature film Leda takes place in a mid-19th-century mansion.

 The Philadelphia cigar maker Bobrow Brothers made a brand of cigars with the name "Leda" which was sold at least into the 1940s.
 The cigar label depicted Leda and the Swan in a river.